SumonPaul18/docker/Install WordPress on Docker.md

 1. https://www.linkedin.com/pulse/how-install-wordpress-docker-using-compose-deepesh-waiba/
 2. https://www.youtube.com/watch?v=pT08xKClJP0

-#Verify docker compose version
+Verify docker compose version

     docker compose version

-#Create a new project directory:
+Create a new project directory:

     mkdir wordpress

-#Navigate to the new directory:
+Navigate to the new directory:

     cd wordpress

-#Create a yaml file.
+Create a yaml file.

     nano docker-compose.yml

-#Create a new docker-compose.yml file, and paste the contents below:
+Create a new docker-compose.yml file, and paste the contents below:
+####
     # Defines which compose version to use
     version: "20"

     # Services line define which Docker images to run.
 In this case, it will be MySQL server and WordPress image.
     services:

       #db is a service name.
       db:
         # image: here you define your image with tag.
         image: mysql:5.7
         restart: always
         environment:
           MYSQL_ROOT_PASSWORD: centos@123
           MYSQL_DATABASE: wordpress
           MYSQL_USER: sysadmin
           MYSQL_PASSWORD: centos@123
           # Previous four lines define the main variables needed for the MySQL container to work: database, database username, database user password, and the MySQL root password.
       wordpress:
         depends_on:
           - db
         image: wordpress:latest
         restart: always
         # Restart line controls the restart mode, meaning if the container stops running for any reason, it will restart the process immediately.
         ports:
           - "8000:80"
           # The previous line defines the port that the WordPress container will use.
 After successful installation, the full path will look like this: http://localhost:8000
         environment:
           WORDPRESS_DB_HOST: db:3306
           WORDPRESS_DB_USER: sysadmin
           WORDPRESS_DB_PASSWORD: centos@123
           WORDPRESS_DB_NAME: wordpress
     # Similar to MySQL image variables, the last four lines define the main variables needed for the WordPress container to work properly with the MySQL container.
         volumes:
           ["./:/var/www/html"]
     volumes:
       mysql: {}

 #Docker Compose UP